Bubonic plague

 How does bubonic plague progress?

-How can a bubonic plague infection be prevented?
+How can bubonic plague be prevented?

 How is bubonic plague diagnosed?